-For illustration, we parametrise our isolated region model (i.e., problem 9) with one year of data from France, Germany and Great Britain.
-Figure 1 shows scatter plots of residual load (i.e., load - wind power) for the country combinations Great Britain (GB) - France (FR) (left) and Germany (DE) - France (FR) (right).
+For illustration, we parametrise our isolated region model (i.e., Problem (9)) with one year of data from France, Germany and Great Britain.
+Figure 1 shows scatter plots of residual load (i.e., load - wind power) for the region combinations Great Britain-France (left) and Germany-France (right).